A lot of us don’t know how to hang a picture, much less hang sheetrock. Plumbing? Electrical? HVAC? Forget about it.

 The only catch is that they’ll have to do the work immediately, without any kind of paperwork in place.

 What happens if you’ve already been burned by a contractor, though?
 We’ll talk about this next as we wrap things up.

 What Can You Do If You’ve Been Ripped-Off by a Contractor?

 When it comes down to it, Andrey believes it’s extremely important for you to understand that “contracting is a highly competitive business, and as the buyer, you are the one in control.”

 This not only means that you’ll need to make (and take responsibility for your) decisions, but that you have the right to go after a contractor if they fail to uphold their end of the deal.

-Pro tip: Keep in mind that exactly what rights you have largely depends on the state where you live, as well as whether or not the project involves new construction or remodeling an existing home.
+Keep in mind that exactly what rights you have largely depend on the state where you live, as well as whether or not the project involves new construction or remodeling an existing home.